How to Install Silt Fences2 mins read

 2) INSTALL WOODEN SUPPORT STAKES

 The length and diameter of your hardwood stakes will depend on your site plan specifications.
-But it is important that their length and depth of installation is sufficient to meet the requirement of the project.
+But their length and depth of installation must be sufficient to meet the requirement of the project.
 We recommend 38 x 38mm x 0.6m for the 0.77m Silt Fence and 38 x 38mm x 0.9m or 1.05m for the 0.86m Silt Fence.

 3) PLACE SILT FENCE FABRIC